MUST-Deep-Learning/KnowIt/trainer/trainer_framework.md

 **8. PLModel**

 The _PLModel_ module is a wrapper class that takes a user's Pytorch model class and any required parameters and builds a Pytorch Lightning model.
-The Pytorch Lightning model defines all the necessary methods required by Pytorch Lightning's Trainer module.
+The Pytorch Lightning model _PLModel_ defines all the necessary methods required by Pytorch Lightning's Trainer module.